Sunday, 19 January 2025

 Google unveils comprehensive changes to comply with the EU's Digital Markets Act, enhancing search fairness, user choice, and digital consent.

-In preparation for the upcoming deadline on Thursday, has recently revealed a comprehensive plan detailing the modifications it’s implementing to comply with the European Union’s Digital Markets Act (DMA).
+In preparation for the upcoming deadline on Thursday, Google has recently revealed a comprehensive plan detailing the modifications it’s implementing to comply with the European Union’s Digital Markets Act (DMA).
 This pivotal act demands tech giants to make substantial changes to their operations, and Google’s response showcases over 20 significant adjustments, affecting search users, advertisers, and app developers alike.

 Enhancing search fairness with external results